GiacomoValliPhD/openhdemg/docs/gui_advanced.md

     - `OTB` (.mat file exportable by OTBiolab+)
     - `DEMUSE` (.mat file used in DEMUSE)
     - `OPENHDEMG` (emgfile or reference signal stored in .json format)
-    - `CUSTOM` (custom data from a .csv file)
+    - `CUSTOMCSV` (custom data from a .csv file)

     Each filetype corresponds to a distinct datatype that should match the file you want to analyse.
 So, select the **Type of file** corresponding to the type of your file.
-In case you selected `OTB` specify the `extension factor` in the dropdown.
+In case you selected `OTB`, specify the `extension factor` in the dropdown.

 2. Load the files according to specified `Type of file`using the `Load File 1` and `Load File 2` buttons.